K2-US-TS/Signature-Pad/README.md

 There are also two forms called *Signature Pad Implementation* and *Signature Pad Implementation - Multiple Redraw* in the same category where the views are located, showing two working implementations that can be used for reference.

+##### Scaling
+The Redraw view has the option to scale the signature.
+This is useful when you have multiple signatures that you want to show on a read-only or additional approval forms. use the Scale parameter to adjust this, any decimal value will work, i.e. 0.5 or 0.25.
+You will need to set your own height and width if you want the pad's size to shrink as well.

 ### Styling and Customization
 #### Height and Width